Before reaching for the sleeping pills, try looking around your kitchen. These nutritionist-backed approaches may help you fall — and stay — asleep.

 Has COVID-19 affected your nights as well as your days?
 A 2020 study published in Sleep Medicine found a 37% increase in rates of insomnia from before to the peak of the COVID pandemic in China, and while there’s no study to show it, Americans are probably experiencing the same sleeplessness.

-Can’t drift off to dreamland?
-Insomnia — defined as a persistent inability to fall and stay asleep — is distressingly common in the US, with roughly 60 million people saying they have at least mild issues with falling or staying asleep.
-Sleeping pills are a go-to option for 9 million Americans, and come with a slew of side effects such as headaches, dizziness, daytime sleepiness, dry mouth, constipation and more that may pose a risk to your health.
+Insomnia — defined as a persistent inability to fall and stay asleep — is distressingly common in the US even without a pandemic.
+Between 30% to 35% of Americans have at least mild issues with falling or staying asleep, according to the American Academy of Sleep Medicine.
+Sleeping pills are a go-to option for 9 million Americans but they come with a slew of side effects such as headaches, dizziness, daytime sleepiness, dry mouth, constipation, and more seriously, driving while asleep, that may pose a risk to your health.
 Is there a better way to get a good night’s sleep without a pill?
 Try one or more of these nutritionist-backed remedies.

 1. Reach For Some Walnuts

 Walnuts are good for heart health and add crunch and a dose of beneficial fat to all sorts of dishes, but they’ve also been found, in research, to contain their own form of melatonin, a hormone that helps our bodies regulate a healthy sleep-wake cycle.
 “Try snacking on a small handful about 20 minutes before bed to help you relax and reach a deeper state of restful sleep,” says Erin Palinski-Wade, RD, CDE, author of Belly Fat Diet For Dummies.

 2. Make Sure You Get Enough Vitamin B6